 Another budget you may find useful is a partial budget.
 A partial budget measures the success of a proposed change in production practices.
 For example, is no-till crop production more profitable than conventional-till production?
 You will need to list the benefits of fewer trips across the field against the possible decrease in yield.
 This budget process is explained in greater detail in the publication mentioned above.

 When you have created your year-end budgets, you can use this information to create your cash flow statement which is the first step in creating your additional financial statements.
 You, or your accountant, should create an income statement and balance sheet for your operation each year, usually dated the last day of your fiscal year.
-For information covering your financials, please see; Farm Risk Plans: Understanding Your Financials.
-Also the Penn State Extension Farm Management Team's web site has substantial information covering financial management.
+For information covering your financials, please see Penn State Extension's Farm Sense product covering financial management.

 There are published benchmarks for many commodities however, the best benchmarks are internal.
 This allows you to measure your progress and financial institutions may use these ratios to determine the financial health of your business.
 You can also use the financial information to create your financial forecasts.
 These forecasts will assist in setting your yearly goals and objectives for your business.
 The Agricultural Marketing Resource Center has information to assist with these forecasts.